seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **KING EDWARD**
 Then let those foot trudge hence upon those horse
-According to our discharge, and be gone.—
+According to our discharge, and be gone.--
 Derby, I'll look upon the Countess' mind anon.

 **DERBY**
 The Countess' mind, my liege?

 **KING EDWARD**
-I mean the Emperor — leave me alone.
+I mean the Emperor--leave me alone.

 **AUDLEY**
 What is his mind? /